rumca-js/Django-link-archive/README_search.md

 At my setup I can filter by a source type and subtype.
 At my setup I have category "YouTube" and subcategory "Movies", and "Games".
  - suggests using it's own criteria.
 At this engine I can browse by date, to see which trailers are 'new' and which are not
  - some trailers are suggested several times at youtube, from various channels.
 At my setup I have only several youtube channels, which does not spam with same trailers

+## Domains

+When browsing the internet much of stuff is hosted somewhere.
+Today I found multiple things hosted on github.
+A thought occurred: this is not hosted by individuals, therefore it is 'a property' by github, and 'is managed' by github.

 # Other analysis of search and algorithms